-I’ve just been on a high this week after working through my personal, year-end retreat.
+I’ve been on a high this week after working through my personal year-end retreat.

 It’s exciting to wrap up the year.
-Before the clock strikes midnight on December 31st, and we head into a new year, spend some time looking back at what 2021 has meant for you.
-Find some time to reflect and get ready for 2022.
+Before midnight on December 31st, and we head into a new year, look back at what the past year has meant for you.
+Find some time to reflect and get ready for the new year.

 It’s like wrapping up the year with everything that you need, putting everything in order so that you can hit the ground running.

-When 2022 starts, I will already have had my own personal 2021 Retreat – a mini retreat, if you will.
-And let me be real: it was not anything fancy.
-I didn’t go anywhere fun.
-I didn’t find a quiet cabin in the woods for my 2021 retreat.
-I was right here in the same chair that I’ve been in for almost every other meeting this year.
+When January 1 comes, I will already have had my personal Retreat – a mini-retreat, if you will.
+And let me be real: it’s never anything fancy.
+I don’t go anywhere fun.
+I don’t find a quiet cabin in the woods for my retreat.
+I am often in the same chair that I’ve been in for almost every other meeting this year.

-But I reflected on the year.
-I unplugged, took some time off of email, shut the door.
+But I reflect on the year.
+I unplug, take some time off of email, and shut the door.
 And reflected.

 Pre-Retreat Work